 The Annie E. Casey Foundation—a philanthropic organization named for the mother of UPS founder Jim Casey that aims to better the lives of American children—bought the site for $4.2 million in 2006.
 The Great Recession threw plans to remake it off track, but by 2018, construction on the initial, $26-million first phase had launched, just as the BeltLine was purchasing the former CSX railroad corridor next door to build the Southside Trail.

-The main building's BeltLine-adjacent facade.
+The main building's Beltline-adjacent facade, with branding made of shadows.
 Pittsburgh Yards/The Annie E. Casey Foundation

-Tiered seating in an interior events space.
+Tiered seating in an interior events space at Pittsburgh Yards.
 Pittsburgh Yards/The Annie E. Casey Foundation

 Beyond the Container Courtyard, Pittsburgh Yards officials have begun marketing cleared pad sites for development just west of buildings in use today.
 Those include The Nia Building, a 61,000-square-foot small business and maker hub named for a Swahili term meaning “purpose.”